Roads and flooding in unincorporated King County

 How we respond to severe weather and flooding

-The 24/7 Road Helpline is staffed with more customer service agents to perform call intake and rapid deployment of the storm safety related incidents being reported.
+The 24/7 Road Helpline is staffed with additional customer service agents to perform call intake and faster deployment for the storm safety related incidents being reported.
 Communications teams monitor and report significant incidents such as road closures via the King County My Commute map.
 Road Alerts and X (Twitter) are used to relay information about unincorporated roadways affected by severe weather.

 This page includes detailed information about how we respond.